Sinthiya1/Bootstrap-Portfolio/README.md

 ## Bootstrap-portfolio

-A portfolio made with bootstrap components
+I made this portfolio using bootstrap components

-## Usage
+## Description

-This repo contains a new portfolio website.
-It was built using bootstrap 4, and adding my own css styles.
-It showcases my most recent work and will be updated, as I progress throughout the course.
+This repository contains a portfolio that I built using bootstrap 5, css styles.
+It showcases my most recent work and will be updated, as I progress throughout the course & some of my skills.

-- It contains my name, a picture, and a form where users can message me, and it I will receive it on my email.
+- It contains my name, a picture of mine and a about section where you will get a short summary about me.
 - For each project, a modal appears with more details about each one.
-- It also contains a wireframe, of the project.

-I've expermented a lot with linear gradients, and different hover effects/animations.
+- In the bottom of this website you will get some of my social links where you can find me.